-In the Agency-wide financial statements, net position is reported in three categories: net investment in capital assets, restricted and unrestricted.
+In the Agency-wide financial statements, net position is reported in three categories: net investment in capital assets, net of related debt; restricted and unrestricted.
 Restricted net position represents net position restricted by parties outside of the Agency (such as creditors, grantors, contributors, laws and regulations of other governments).
 All other net position is considered unrestricted.